CarbonicKevin/G3_SpinningLEDDisplay/README.md

 There are 4 discrete digital components implemented onto the FPGA.
 1. Image Input Block - Partially Custom
    *Responsible for reading the input image from an SD card* The SD card is read using an IP provided by XESSCorp, which can be found [here](https://github.com/xesscorp/VHDL_Lib).
+They are the `.vhd` files in `srcs/ip_repo/sd_card`.
 The raw data from the SD card is then checked for compatibility, reformatted, and placed on an AXI bus with a custom IP.
+This is the `.v` file in the same location.

 2. Image Processing - Custom
    *Responsible for transforming the image into radial coordinates*